if you go into the woods, fun in the woods, fun woodland activities for you and your child

 Many children's lives today are full of screen-time, car journeys and adult-led indoor activities – leading to worries about the possibility of 'nature-deficit disorder'.
 Richard Louv, the author and journalist who coined the phrase, explains: “Kids who don't get nature-time seem more prone to anxiety, depression and attention-deficit problems.”

-In the decade since Louv's book Last Child in the Woods was published, we've seen an increasing appreciation of the benefits of woodland education in the UK.
-Organisations such as the Woodland Trust, Forestry Commission and National Trust offer fantastic resources and activities to encourage children to connect with nature, and a growing number of pre-schools and schools are laying on forest chool sessions for pupils.
+Over the years since Louv's book Last Child in the Woods was published, we've seen an increasing appreciation of the benefits of woodland education in the UK.
+Organisations such as the Woodland Trust, Forestry Commission and National Trust offer fantastic resources and activities to encourage children to connect with nature, and a growing number of pre-schools and schools are laying on forest school sessions for pupils.

 Advocates of woodland learning say it improves children's concentration, motivation and confidence by giving them the space, time and freedom to guide their own education.
 It's also great for developing language, physical and scientific skills, and can be particularly beneficial for children who struggle in formal classroom settings.
 So why not give it a try?